xpreover/gaiabh1/attributions.md

-## ERPNext includes these public works
+## ERPGG includes these public works

 For Frappe Framework, please see attributions.md at https://github.com/frappe/frappe/